mynodebtc/mynode_docs/docs/bitcoin/manage.md

 | Local Bitcoin address/port | the address and port number to access Bitcoin daemon from inside or outside the network.
 By default, Bitcoin daemon interacts with other bitcoin nodes through Tor network and thus have long cryptic onion address.
 The user doesn't have to open or forward the port in their network router to make it visible to other Bitcoin nodes. |
 | List of recent blocks | A list of 5 recent blocks added to the local copy of the blockchain.
 The age of the blocks may not be separated by intervals of 10 minutes since it fluctuates around 1-30 minutes.
 Number of transactions and size of the block indicate the supply/demand for block-space. |
 | List of peers | The onion/IP address of connected bitcoin nodes and few details about the connection.
 It might include few local peers (starting with 127.0.0.1) from other apps on MyNode. |

+## Managing blockchain data

+To make more advanced changes, like resetting the blockchain, there are few more options available on the settings page.
+Since these options are generally required after encountering an issue, they are explained in the [troubleshooting](/bitcoin/troubleshoot) page.

 ![Bitcoin settings](/images/bitcoin/bitcoin-settings.png)